-Clinical track faculty hold term appointments through which they contribute to the service, teaching, professional productivity, and/or outreach missions of the College, and hold faculty rank at the instructor, assistant professor, associate professor, or professor level.
-All clinical track faculty are expected to further public health practice which is defined as the application of public health knowledge, skills, and techniques in addressing actual problems and opportunities in governmental and private organizations, at the community level and in the area of health management and policy.
-It involves assisting a wide range of organizations and groups in defining, analyzing, and resolving issues that affect the health status of individuals, communities, and society-at-large.
-The clients of public health practice and health management consequently include individuals, communities, and organizations.
+Clinical track faculty hold term appointment positions through which they contribute to the teaching, professional productivity, and service activities of the College, and hold faculty rank at instructor, assistant professor, associate professor, or professor.
+All clinical track faculty are expected to further public health practice which is defined as the application of public health knowledge, skills, and techniques in addressing actual problems and opportunities in governmental and private organizations, at the community level, and in the area of public/environmental health policy.
+It involves assisting a wide range of organizations and groups in defining, analyzing, and resolving issues that affect the health status of individuals, communities, and the environment.
+The clients of public health practice consequently include individuals, communities, policy makers and organizations.